garrettmichaelgeorge/garrettmichaelgeorge/README.md

 <hr />
 <br />

-- Currently building HTTP APIs and CMSs in Elixir at [Techtronics Industries (TTI)](https://www.ttigroup.com)
+- Building and maintaining HTTP APIs and custom CMSs in Elixir/Phoenix at [Techtronics Industries (TTI)](https://www.ttigroup.com)

-- On the side, building [ExIntegrate](https://github.com/samrose/ex_integrate), an CI server written in Elixir that leverages the concurrency and fault-tolerance of the BEAM
+- Also building [ExIntegrate](https://github.com/samrose/ex_integrate), an CI server written in Elixir that leverages the concurrency and fault-tolerance of the BEAM

 - Currently learning more about automated CI servers, runtime analysis, and Phoenix LiveView